 It depends on the kind of hosting you choose.
 A shared host, the cheapest of the lot, could cost you anywhere from $3 to $15.
 VPS hosting is around $20 – $80 per month.
 For dedicated hosting, budget $80 – $300 per month.
 The price for WordPress, and other types of specialist cloud hosting varies.

 Which Web Hosting is Best for Beginners?

-For someone just starting out, a shared host is probably the best option.
-With shared hosting, you split resources with other sites.
+For someone just starting out, a shared host is probably the best option instead of dedicated server hosting.
+With shared hosts, you split resources with other sites.

 If you’re looking for outstanding service, WPX leads the pack.
-WPX offers the best managed WordPress hosting for small businesses and provides the fastest average load times out of all the web hosts.
+WPX offers the best managed WordPress hosting for a small business site and provides the fastest average load times out of all the web hosts.

 The WPX customer service team can also help you resolve technical problems with your site.
 That expertise could save you a lot of time and money when you need a problem with your site fixed fast.

 Check out our full list of the best web hosting providers for beginners for more options.

 Generally speaking, GoDaddy is a good website host.
 GoDaddy offers excellent performance and decent storage.
 However, it lacks some features like backups, SSL certificates, and staging areas.

 We also compared Godaddy and Bluehost side by side based on reliability, ease of use, and performance; The result?